max124125/max124125/README.md

 - Modifying and maintenance of testing equipment.
 - Running & assisting in lab reasearch experiments.
 - Creation of R&D testing rigs

+# Design work
+  Several of my personal favourite hobby projects along with high school and University projects can be found in the repositories page.
+  The final reports/videos and more can be found under each project.

 # Strengths and areas for improvment
 Strengths: